UMM-CSci-SoftwareDevelopmentGuide/SoftwareDesignGuide/README.md

 *   Component.scss

--   This is the CSS file for a component.
+   *This is the CSS file for a component.
 It styles the text along with the pieces of the component itself.
 You can add color, borders, background images, dropdown menus, etc. This website has a lot of CSS stuff that you can quickly apply: <https://www.w3schools.com/css/css_border.asp>.

--   CSS is an overlooked facet of a web application.
+   *CSS is an overlooked facet of a web application.
 (This will allow you to give your application a professional setting and look for the user).
 If something looks clean and professional, it's bound to do well, and it gives a sense of confidence.
 Avoid going over the top with it and ending up with a cluttered UI, but there are enough options to make your web application stand out.

 *   Creating an Object

--   A TypeScript file (not attached to a single component) can be used to define an object.
+   *A TypeScript file (not attached to a single component) can be used to define an object.
 So if you want to create an object that resembled an email, you would declare that the object "email" has a date, body/message, subject line, sent from, and sent to fields.
 The name for this file would then be "email.ts" So any component that utilizes this object (by importing it) can access any of the fields.

--   Each field has a type.
+   *Each field has a type.
 Some common ones are string, boolean, etc. You also have the ability to make user defined types.

--   Try to think of this file as multiple people agreeing to speak in the same language.
+   *Try to think of this file as multiple people agreeing to speak in the same language.

 ![](https://lh6.googleusercontent.com/uDx6I4Ectt5WT_UpD9p1MVyA5Sj879FY2ZNxkXzJxIcyN41UCntwmRO2UQvjyXxAE_2h47qgVI64pLT30aWYoMvXt3MDzq-9je5qg7ciIakDFIVeRAgFA-XgehSYT3NaryBsBCRZ)

 *   Services

--   Services will be an important part of your web application.
+   *Services will be an important part of your web application.
 A service file has a bunch of methods that can be utilized by any component.
 Unlike a service file, TypeScript files for a component are specifically for that component.

--   Components that use services, have to share the same information.
+   *Components that use services, have to share the same information.
 For example, if two different component files utilize a service, and that service has the variable "note", then "note" is defined the same in both files.
 To declare that a component is using a service, you need to import it.

 ![](https://lh3.googleusercontent.com/lKrRKI_mwL9hhCs0WIUnOWe_pb6GiNnIVPj35n3EabbbdhkZo5OTTN2wPIA9zvCUq_dyYPPen15DPmuFSPX2avXBmCV0X5ogVu8McH3baMlCOYWZZA4lZI77w5tgZ5_N1DJTe63s)

--   Spec files for components also need to import services so it can be tested for a component.
+   *Spec files for components also need to import services so it can be tested for a component.

--   Services also have spec files to test the methods.
+   *Services also have spec files to test the methods.
 NOTE: Inside of these spec files, you create the data that you want the service to test.

 ![](https://lh3.googleusercontent.com/mgdqrIzyvgfZ7_EgocHmAO0rJA700RTbGIeSH5WbIiqm9ZGhJbsfCDNjgTLPNyvqzRILThGEVS9egy8dJpQek8OrauNiUUZ8hWTTqBoYuaQfj8bcAQuGiODmnuE5PxuQCb-BadRx)

 #### Server Side Files

--   Controller
+*   Controller

--   Remember that the server is a way for a user to access specific information from a database.
+   *Remember that the server is a way for a user to access specific information from a database.
 So this controller file has methods that access and change information in a database.

--   The controller also has a .java file which is similar to an object file like "email.ts" on the client side.
+   *The controller also has a .java file which is similar to an object file like "email.ts" on the client side.
 It's where an object/variable is defined and it can be utilized in the methods.

 ![](https://lh5.googleusercontent.com/jcoGLiUu06fZ_lsjPeBepysUj7_KlQQKlsw-BL4WBPPqUzngEOoWXav1jdfhPeO7FK96MI0B-ZqCmh-fJde5MDXKWMGcqhyBCETcYTJlxn27-z2ySqzZIDOIfLAOfAPi-SAAWmV5)

--   After the .java file comes the Controller file, which is written in Java.
+   *After the .java file comes the Controller file, which is written in Java.
 As mentioned earlier, this file has methods that work within the parameters you set in the .java file.
 It "talks" to the database and can retrieve or change information in the database.

--   If you have taken Data Structures, you will notice the syntax is a little more complicated, but is still familiar enough that it's understandable.
+   *If you have taken Data Structures, you will notice the syntax is a little more complicated, but is still familiar enough that it's understandable.

 ![](https://lh4.googleusercontent.com/Nmk5XKogqwpiseUId43y7YN6sbVsJqAVlI2X5JdPnvGyzXrrp82YNaZ-aPrliEnYIVyjkrNoowZpSAa_OCUEOfyMU17LlJQ8-W3L411YerZVAifZ3gqyAm_cZVuPqxmI4Nwgz1oM)

--   Controller specs
+*   Controller specs

--   The Controller also needs to be tested so you know the server is doing what you want it to.
+   *The Controller also needs to be tested so you know the server is doing what you want it to.
 You will configure these tests by writing JUnit tests.

--   Like in the client, this test file also has @BeforeEach to declare what is instantiated before each test.
+   *Like in the client, this test file also has @BeforeEach to declare what is instantiated before each test.

--   The data that you test is also something you define at the beginning of this file.
+   *The data that you test is also something you define at the beginning of this file.
 You're essentially creating a mock database.When you add an object to a database, it must have the same fields as it does in the .java file.
 So our email object would require the fields body/message, subject, etc.

 ![](https://lh4.googleusercontent.com/aYfTprPaNJGVW3hVYQGAtjLrApozzwt8hhZCnuJu2MgflnGGqz2cmBOZuO498JseRl_oUi3MU00apZKmEko1y39wWLx7Pfyezb9a2l0acCCsYuko5573SRPE3DqvftQFCYCVoAJo)

--   Each test should have an @Test to declare it's a test.
+   *Each test should have an @Test to declare it's a test.
 It will also provide a "Run Test | Debug Test" option.
 Clicking Run Test will either give you a check mark or an X (failure).
 NOTE: Just because a test passes, does not always mean it does what you want.

--   At times a failing test can be the result of how the test itself is written but most likely it is an issue with the method.
+   *At times a failing test can be the result of how the test itself is written but most likely it is an issue with the method.
 Being able to read why a test is failing, and possibly which line is causing the error, is a necessary skill in order to debug your code.

 ![](https://lh3.googleusercontent.com/ba8yngm7cujAG2R48rRVvsgyGbDiqrK2STphth_HzfS6e9DYs5Mv-jbrA6eqOhV6vsXTAqPvFHOatnv545qevUQUuz3fFtMe37jq1VqvAmJtHM3M3WnwaWeM9tviUxDLdgmmLUQJ)

--   JUnit testing can be tricky and the syntax can cause headaches at times, so this is a topic we would suggest you ask your professor(s) about if you need further clarification.
+   *JUnit testing can be tricky and the syntax can cause headaches at times, so this is a topic we would suggest you ask your professor(s) about if you need further clarification.

 #### Databases

--   About Databases
+About Databases:

 -   Remember that a database works as a bank of information/data.
 You are able to add, remove, or alter these entries in the database.